Crystal-Bell/SYS-MAINTENANCE/README.md

+ Protocol: Emergency Energy Synthesis
+​Repository: SYS-MAINTENANCE
+​Status: Active/Committed
+​Description: In a grid-down emergency, the Cenote Core operates as the primary logic hub, powered by the telluric ambient energy tap.
+The SPARK-X utility vehicle functions as a mobile power harvester and bridge.
+It physically links to orphaned local battery arrays (solar/residential storage) to aggregate stranded power, which is then fed into the fabrication or life-support chain.
+​> Operations Log: Recent Activity
+​2026-07-03: Emergency Energy Synthesis protocol committed.
+​2026-07-02: Repository structure consolidated into the Modular Index System....

 ​DESIGN SPECIFICATION: CÉNOTE CORE MODULAR LOUNGE: This is part of the physical/systemic structure of your dwelling and environment.
 ​DESIGN SPECIFICATION: CLOSED-LOOP KITCHEN & FORAGE-TO-FERMENT PROTOCOL: This is a systemic maintenance protocol for how your core environment sustains itself.....